gounthar/learning-2024-devops/docs/src/shell/README.md

 2. Rename the directory "superheroes" to "comics".
 3. Using the "echo" command: write into the file "batman" the content "Bruce Wayne hides behind this character".
 4. Using the "echo" command: append to the file "batman" the content "he lives in Gotham".
-5. Using the "echo" command: write into the file "dardevil" the content "Homer Simpson hides behind this character".
+5. Using the "echo" command: write into the file "daredevil" the content "Homer Simpson hides behind this character".
 6. Oh no, it's not Homer.
-With the "echo" command, overwrite the content of the file "dardevil" with the content "Dardevil is a blind comic character".
+With the "echo" command, overwrite the content of the file "daredevil" with the content "daredevil is a blind comic character".
-7. Using the "cat" command, in a single command, copy the contents of the "batman" and "dardevil" files into the "mascots/mixdarbat" file.
+7. Using the "cat" command, in a single command, copy the contents of the "batman" and "daredevil" files into the "mascots/mixdarbat" file.
 8. Switch to root mode.
 9. Create a user named "fanboy".
 10. Copy the directory "characters" into /home/fanboy.